Brick Ties

 Here’s a dovetail masonry anchor that fits in a dovetail insert.
 It fits in the horizontal masonry joint and ties the brick veneer to the backup wall or structure.

 Dovetail refers to the shape.
-See our lesson about dovetails.

 If the backup wall is concrete block, there are ladder-type systems that fit in the concrete block mortar joints.
 Wire anchors are then attached to the ladder system.
 Here’s a video: